-When a customer visits the store, the catalog must be loaded from the database.
-We probably don’t want the implementation to load every single one of the entities representing the tens of thousands of products to be loaded into memory.
+When a customer visits the store, the categories must be loaded from the database.
+We probably don’t want the application to load every single one of the product entities representing the tens of thousands of products to be loaded into memory.
 For a sufficiently large retailer, this might not even be possible, given the amount of physical memory available on the machine.

 //Following code loads only a single category from the database: Category category = (Category) session.get(Category.class, new Integer(42));

 However, if all products of this category are accessed, and lazy loading is in effect, the products are pulled from the database as needed.
-For instance, in the following snippet, the associated product objects will be loaded since it is explicitly referenced in second line.
+For instance, in the following snippet, the associated product objects will be loaded since it is explicitly referenced in the second line.

-//Following code loads only a single category from the database Category category = (Category)session.get(Category.class, new Integer(42)); //This code will fetch all products for category 42 from database 'NOW' Set<Product> products = category.getProducts();
+//Following code loads only a single category from the database Category category = (Category)session.get(Category.class, new Integer(42)); //This code will fetch all products for category 42 from database - "NOW" Set<Product> products = category.getProducts();

-Before moving further, it is important to recap the default behavior of lazy loading in case of using hibernate mappings vs annotations.
+Before moving further, it is important to recap the default behavior of lazy loading in the case of using hibernate mappings vs annotations.

-@ManyToMany associations are defaulted to LAZY loading; and
+- @OneToMany and @ManyToMany associations are defaulted to LAZY loading; and

-@ManyToOne are defaulted to EAGER loading.
+- @OneToOne and @ManyToOne are defaulted to EAGER loading.
 This is important to remember to avoid any pitfall in future.

-"fetch = FetchType.LAZY” on a association which you want to lazy load when you are using hibernate annotations.
+To enable lazy loading explicitly you must use “fetch = FetchType.LAZY” on an association that you want to lazy load when you are using hibernate annotations.

 @OneToMany( mappedBy = "category", fetch = FetchType.LAZY ) private Set<ProductEntity> products;